Skip to content Skip to footer navigation

 electric heater wheat bag rug jumpers socks door snake electric blanket

-For renters, warming options can be even more limited.
-After all, you're not likely to have the inclination to invest in – or the landlord's permission to install – a permanent reverse-cycle air conditioner, wood-burning stove or underfloor heating.
+While homeowners may have a wide choice of ways to heat their homes, for renters, warming options can be more limited.
+After all, you're not likely to have the desire or the landlord's permission to invest in a permanent reverse-cycle air conditioner or underfloor heating.

 electric column heater